How To Load a Dishwasher Guide

-To ensure your dishes come out sparkling after each wash cycle, you’ll want to know the proper placement for each item in your dishwasher.
-Use this guide to learn a few tips on how to properly load a two-rack or three-rack dishwasher to get your dishes and cookware clean and ready for your next creation.
+For dishes that sparkle after each wash cycle, you’ll want to know the proper placement for each item in your dishwasher.
+Use this guide to learn a few tips on how to properly load a two-rack or three-rack dishwasher to help get your dishes and cookware clean and ready for your next creation.

-Before you begin, review these tips for proper dishwasher loading.
+Before you begin, review these tips for loading a dishwasher properly.

 Remove any food, bones, toothpicks and other hard items from your dishes.